MultiverseLearningProducts/swe-crypto-cupcakes-csharp/README.md

 1. `cupcakes-api`
 2. `security`
 3. `jwt`
-4. `oauth` (in progress)
+4. `oauth`

-The `main` branch is the same as the finished `oauth` project branch after the 4 weeks of delivery, so get started at the first branch to see the app from the very beginning. (in progress)
+The `main` branch is the same as the finished `oauth` project branch after the 4 weeks of delivery, so get started at the first branch to see the app from the very beginning.

 ## Installation